simarjitsinghmann/yuva-2-0/README.md

 ### Continuous Integration

-Dawn uses [GitHub Actions](https://github.com/features/actions) to maintain the quality of the theme.
-[This is a starting point](https://github.com/Shopify/dawn/blob/main/.github/workflows/ci.yml) and what we suggest to use in order to ensure you're building better themes.
+Yuva uses [GitHub Actions](https://github.com/features/actions) to maintain the quality of the theme.
+[This is a starting point](https://github.com/Shopify/Yuva/blob/main/.github/workflows/ci.yml) and what we suggest to use in order to ensure you're building better themes.
 Feel free to build off of it!

 #### Shopify/lighthouse-ci-action